Skip to content

 This technical note lists how to migrate from Basic to Evaluation or Commercial edition.

-Remove prior installation of another edition
+Remove prior installation

 If another edition of PDLS has been installed,